-The State HOTY event is to be conducted under these Rules and the provisions set out below.

-5.1 Owner and Lessee

-All owner and lessees listed on current registration papers must hold a current EA membership at the time of entry.
-Refer to the EA General Regulations Article 100.

-5.2 State membership

-Horses can only be entered at State HOTY by a current member of the EA in the State in which the event is being held.

-5.3 Show Horse, Show Hunter, First Ridden and Leading Rein Classes

-All horses must have a current EA Height Certificate.
-Refer to the EA Measuring Rules.

-- 5.3.1 A horse that has a protest lodged against it and is re-measured must compete in accordance with the National Show Horse Rules 1.1.4 - 5.3.2 An EA qualified measurer will be in attendance at all State Horse of the Year Shows for remeasuring purposes. - 5.3.3 For all EA State Show Horse Championships all protests must be lodged at least four hours before the advertised time of the start of the Event (not the Class).

-5.4 Rider of the Year classes

-Riders may only compete in the class for which they are eligible Age is as of 1st January in the year of the National Championships Show Horse, Show Hunter, Childs/Junior Rider of the Year classes, with exception of Leading Rein (see definition).

-5.5 EA Membership category

-All competitors must be full current EA Competitive members and leading rein handlers must be current Participant or Competitive members of EA in the State in which the event is being held:

-5.5.1 Childs and First Ridden Classes

-The rider must be aged between 5 years and under 128 years as of 1st January in the year of the National (Australian) Championships.

-5.5.2 Leading Rein Classes

-For Lead rein riders turning 5 years - the age of 5 commences from the child's birthday.
-The Under 8 age limit is taken as per the child's age as at $1^{st}$ January in the calendar year that the competition is being held.
-Handler must be 18 years of age and over.

-5.6 HOTY Open classes, Show Horse, Show Hunter, Childs/Junior, First Ridden, Leading Rein Classes and Rider Classes Horses/Ponies must be:

-- 5.6.1 Horses must be EA registered at the time of entry (as per rule 4.2) - 5.6.2 3 years of age or over at 1 August - 5.6.3 Resident in the State applies to interstate horses changing ownership (including where appropriate within a 100km radius of a border) must be registered and/or transferred 90 days before their state HOTY.
-Northern Territory to be exempt from 90 day residency rule. - 5.6.4 For Newcomer Classes, if the horse has not competed under saddle (with the exception of horse racing) in any state and is registered and eligible/qualified in the state in which it is to compete by closing date of entries it shall be eligible to compete in that respective state's HOTY.
+- 5.1 The State HOTY event is to be conducted under these Rules and the provisions set out below. - 5.2 All owner and lessees listed on current registration papers must hold a current EA membership at the time of entry.
+Refer to the EA General Regulations Article 100 - 5.3 Horses can only be entered at State HOTY by a current member of EA in the State in which the event is being held - 5.4 Show Horse, Show Hunter and Leading Rein Classes All horses must have a current EA Height Certificate.
+Refer to the EA Measuring Rules. - 5.4.1 A horse that has a protest lodged against it is ineligible to compete at an EA State Horse of the Year Show until re-measuring has occurred. - 5.4.2 A horse that has a protest lodged against it and is re-measured, must compete in accordance with the National Show Horse Rules 1.14 - 5.4.3 An EA qualified measurer will be in attendance at all State Horse of the Year Shows for re-measuring purposes - 5.4.4 For all EA State Show Horse Championships all protests must be lodged at least four hours before the advertised time of the start of the Event (not the class). - 5.5 Rider of the Year classes Riders may only compete in the class for which they are eligible Age is as of 1st January in the year of the National Championships Show Horse, Show Hunter, Childs/Junior Rider of the Year classes, with exception of Leading Rein (see definition). - 5.6 All competitors must be full current EA Competitive members and leading rein handlers must be current Participant or Competitive members of EA in the State in which the event is being held: - 5.6.1 For Childs classes the rider must be aged between 5 years and under 18 years as of 1st January in the year of the National Championships - 5.6.2 For Lead Rein Riders turning 5 years are eligible to compete the day they turn 5 years old.. - 5.7 Show Horse, Show Hunter, Childs/ Junior, Leading Rein Classes and Rider Classes Horses/Ponies must be: - 5.7.1 currently financial EA registered at the time of entry (as per rule 4.2) - 5.7.2 3 years of age or over at 1 August. - 5.7.3 Resident in the State (including where appropriate within a 100 km radius of a border) for a total period of 3 months immediately preceding the date of that State's Horse of the Year event.
+Northern Territory to be exempt from 3 month residency rule. - 5.7.4 For Newcomer Classes, if the horse has not competed under saddle (with the exception of horse racing) in any state and is registered and eligible/qualified in the state in which it is to compete by closing date of entries it shall be eligible to compete in that respective state's HOTY.

-5.7 State HOTY cont.
+5.8 State HOTY cont.